DimahBA/HCI_Project/README.md

-# React Application
+# Interactive Menu App

-This is a modular React application using React Router for routing and Redux Toolkit for state management.
-The project is structured for scalability and maintainability, with clear separation of concerns between UI components, pages, static data, and global state.
+This interactive menu website is designed to provide a user-friendly interface for browsing and selecting menu items for a restaurant.
+The site allows users to explore categories, view details of each dish, and filter options based on preferences like dietary restrictions.
+The goal is to offer a seamless and engaging experience while making it easy for users to interact with the menu.

 ## Website